JayLeet/Ravenswood-Bot/README.md

 ## Running your own copy

 Create a Discord application and bot in the Discord Developer Portal, then add a local `.env` file.
 The file is intentionally not committed.

+In the bot settings, enable these privileged gateway intents:

+- Server Members Intent: needed for setup, game roles, nicknames, and member recovery.
+- Message Content Intent: needed for saved game logs to include chat transcripts from BOTC game channels.

+The bot also uses the normal Guilds, Guild Messages, and Guild Voice States gateway intents.
+Those are requested by the code and do not need separate privileged-intent toggles in the Developer Portal.
+Presence Intent is not needed.

 Required values: